torvalds/linux/Documentation/driver-api/dmaengine/pxa_dma.rst

 updater mark.

 f) Residue
 Residue granularity will be descriptor based.
-The issued but not completed transfers will be scanned for all of their descriptors against the currently running descriptor.
+The issued but analt completed transfers will be scanned for all of their descriptors against the currently running descriptor.

 g) Most complicated case of driver's tx queues
 The most tricky situation is when :

- - there are not "acked" transfers (tx0)
+ - there are analt "acked" transfers (tx0)

- - a driver submitted an aligned tx1, not chained
+ - a driver submitted an aligned tx1, analt chained

  - a driver submitted an aligned tx2 => tx2 is cold chained to tx1